Lain Singh Bangdel: Early life and career

 Bangdel was born in 1919 in Darjeeling, India to a family from Khotang district of Eastern Nepal.
 His father was Rangalal Rai, and his mother's name was Bimala Rai.
 He spent his youth in a Himalayan village and, later, graduated with a degree in Fine Arts from the Government College of Arts and Crafts in Calcutta in 1945 with a first-class-first.
-He wrote popular novels in Nepali Muluk Bahira, Maitaghar and Langada ko saathi(first realistic literature in Nepali) during his Calcutta stay.
+He wrote popular novels in Nepali, namely Muluk Bahira, Maitaghar, and Langada ko Saathi (the first realistic literature in Nepali), during his stay in Calcutta.

 In 1952, he traveled to Europe where he studied art in Paris at the Ecole des Beaux Arts.
 These formative years in Paris was critical time for him, where he met and developed close friendships with other international artists including the Indian artists Paritosh Sen, Padamsee, the Indonesian artist Affandi, and Austrian artist Soshana Afroyim.
 While in Paris in the 1950s, his meetings with Pablo Picasso and Georges Braque made a deep impression.
 Bangdel was the first Nepali artist to study and work in Paris and London, and made a name for himself as an artist with his distinctive, non-traditional Nepalese style.